teambit/envs/packages/ts-compiler/README.md

 5. Isolation - using the capsule API to isolate the component.
 6. Copy policy - support CSS/Asset by setting copy (default)/no-copy strategy.

-nice to have
+(nice to have)

-7. preset support - allow pre-configured presets.
+7. preset support - angular/react etc.
 8. css - generate typed css file to support import.

 **Config**

 Project config and component aren't the same due to possible change in entry point.
 The following limitations apply: